arturcarvalho/tutorial-1/README.md

 <Route path="/post/{id}" page={PostPage} name="post" />
 ```

 Notice the `{id}`.
-Hammer calls these _route parameters_.
+Redwood calls these _route parameters_.
 They say "whatever value is in this position in the path, call it _this_ (without the colon) and let me reference it later."

 Cool, cool, cool.
 But now we need to construct a link that has the ID of a post in it.
-Hammer time!
+Redwood time!

 ```javascript
 // web/src/pages/PostsPage/PostsPage.js